-The drawback of the algorithm in [19], however, is that it requires nodes to exchange real numbers.
-As such, the algorithm is not practically implementable.
 Below, we quantize this algorithm, so that instead of sending real-valued messages, nodes communicate an appropriate number of bits.
-In the process of quantizing, we determine the needed number of bits; for now, we call it $\log M$.
+In the process of quantization, we determine the needed number of bits; for now, we call it $\log M$.
 Now, node i can send to j a $\log M$ -bit message each time it makes contact.
-Again, the contact between the nodes is random: node i contacts node j with probability p{ij} .
-This is equivalent3 to node i communicating to j via a $\log M$ -bit erasure channel, where $\log M$ bits are sent noiselessly with probability p{ij} , and there is an erasure otherwise.
-In this case, capacity of the channel is $\mathbf{C}{ij} = p{ij}$, so, $\Phi(G) = \Phi(P) \log M$.
-We will show that the effect of communicating bits instead of realvalued messages is to slow down the original algorithm by $\log n$; however, the dependence of computation time on conductance is unchanged.
-Another difference between our formulation and the one in [19], is that we assume that the initial conditions lie in a bounded interval, [1, B], whereas in [19] there is no upper bound.
+Again, the contact between the nodes is random: node i contacts node jwith probability p{ij} .
+This is equivalent2 to node i communicating to j via a log M-bit erasure channel, where $\log M$ bits are sent noiselessly with probability p{ij} , and there is an erasure otherwise.
+In this case, capacity of the channel is $\mathbf{C}{ij} = p{ij} \log M$, so, $\Phi(G) = \Phi(P) \log M$.
+We will show that the effect of communicating bits instead of real-valued messages is to slow down the original algorithm by $\log n$; however, the dependence of computation time on conductance is unchanged.
+Another difference between our formulation and the one in [23], is that we assume that the initial conditions lie in a bounded interval, [1, B + 1], whereas in [23] there is no upper bound.
 We need this assumption to show that our algorithm will also guarantee that with some specified probability, all nodes have an estimate of the function value within a desired ε -interval of accuracy around the true value.
-However, due to communicating a finite number of bits, ε cannot be arbitrarily close to 2A linear function of the initial conditions is a separable function.
+However, due to communicating a finite number of bits, ε cannot be arbitrarily close to zero.
+Finally, we recall that in deriving the lower bound of the previous section, we had assumed a joint probability distribution on the initial conditions.
+However, we will describe the algorithm for fixed initial-values at the nodes.
+If the initial conditions were in fact distributed according to some joint probability density function, the algorithm that we describe below can be used for any realization of the initial values to guarantee, with the desired probability, the ε -accuracy criterion.
+So, the algorithm satisfies the "if" condition in the statement of Theorem III.5.
+As such, the computation time of the algorithm we describe below must be bounded from below by the expression in Theorem III.5 which includes the reciprocal of conductance.
+We provide an upper bound on the run-time and show that, indeed, it does scale inversely with conductance.
+Thus, the contribution of this work includes the nontrivial quantized implementation of the algorithm of [23] and its analysis.
+As a consequence, we obtain the fastest, 1A linear function of the initial conditions is a separable function.